Sprunkles137/yomih_sekiro/character_sheet.md

 ### Spirit Sugars

-The Wolf bites down on the chosen candy and imparts inhuman benedictions into his body, temporarily raising stats at the cost of 1 bar of super.
+The Wolf invokes the powers of a spirit, imparting inhuman benedictions.
 Effect lasts for some 300 ticks and are not stackable.
 Performs a little animation and particle.
+Consumes 1 bar of super.

 - Ako's Sugar (red) increases damage dealt (+12.5%)
 - Ungo's Sugar (blue) increases damage reduction (+33%)
 - Gokan's Sugar (yellow) increases posture defense (+67%)
-- Yashariku's Sugar (black and red) greatly increases damage dealt (+25%) but increases damage taken (HP by 50%, Posture by 100%).
+- Yashariku's Sugar (black and red) greatly increases damage dealt (+25%) but increases damage taken (HP by 100%, Posture by 200%).

 - [ ] Implement.
 - [ ] Animate.